 Here are some tips for making the most out of your practice time:

 1. Get lots of feedback to make sure you are performing the movements correctly.
-This could be in the form of a knowledgeable individual such as practice partner or a coach able to tell you if your movements could be more efficient.
+This could be in the form of a knowledgeable individual such as a practice partner or a coach able to tell you if your movements could be more efficient.
 Videoing yourself is also a fantastic way of getting this feedback as it allows you to relate your feeling of the movement to what it actually looks like.
 This increases your awareness enables you to change and adapt more easily.
 This is why we have provided the popular Coach’s Corner where you can upload your videos for our coaches to look at and show you where you can improve.

 2. When learning a skill, start slowly so that you can get the coordination of the shot before you begin to add the speed.
-Once you begin to get the movement at a slower pace, add slowly increase the speed until you reach the desired level.
+Once you begin to get the movement at a slower pace, slowly increase the speed until you reach the desired level.

 3. Rest!
 The top players do indeed practice hours every day.
 However, they also know when to stop and recharge allowing their bodies to recover and adapt.
 This includes letting the process of myelination happen as well as letting your muscles recover.
 The pros spilt their day into smaller chunks rather than trying to do too much at any one time resulting in poor quality practice and suboptimal improvement.